 - Apple has added Trends for the key health metrics in the new Health app.
 This is super helpful if you manage your cholesterol readings and BP readings within Apple Health.

 - Family Health data sharing.
 This new Apple Health feature will now let you view your elder parents’ health data, set up alerts, and more to keep a watchful eye on the health of your family members.

 - New activities for Taichi and Pilates

-- Ability to share health data securely with your physician straight from your Apple device is huge and will be offered by some of these health providers.
+- The ability to share health data securely with your physician straight from your Apple device is huge and will be offered by some health providers.

 - Focus: Apple introduced a new concept called ‘Focus’ that will help you better manage your work/ life balance with the help of intelligent notifications.
 You can now set up custom profiles for notifications when you are sleeping.
 You can set up fitness notifications to pop up when you are at the gym (location-based notifications).

 A brief walk down the memory lanes of watchOS helps us understand how far and how quickly we have come to a point where managing one’s Holistic health via the iPhone and Apple Watch has become so effortless for most users.

 - How to set up and use the Walking Steadiness Score feature and notifications in iOS 15